DimWebDev/MCP-Travel-Agent/PRD.md

 ## 1. Objective and Scope

 Deliver a **proof-of-concept MCP agent system** that demonstrates intelligent tool orchestration for travel planning.
-Unlike traditional web applications with predetermined workflows, this system features an AI agent that makes dynamic decisions about which MCP tools to invoke based on natural language user requests.
+Unlike traditional web applications with hardcoded API calls, this system features an AI agent that coordinates a structured travel planning workflow using MCP protocol communication to independent tool servers.

 **Core Learning Objectives:**
-- **Agent Decision Making:** How AI agents choose which tools to use based on context
+- **MCP Protocol Communication:** How agents coordinate multiple MCP servers via protocol calls
-- **Multi-Step Reasoning:** How agents chain tool calls together intelligently
+- **Multi-Step Workflow Orchestration:** How agents chain tool calls together in logical sequences
 - **Error Recovery:** How agents handle failed API calls or adapt when tools return poor results
-- **Natural Language Processing:** How agents interpret user intent and generate contextual responses
+- **Intelligent Result Synthesis:** How agents interpret and combine data from multiple sources into coherent responses

 **MCP Tools to Build:**
 - `geocode_tool` - wraps OSM Nominatim for location resolution